AIR-UFG/pointcloud_labeler/README.md

 ## Customizations

-- Aliases are added to facilitate common commands:
+- An alias are added to facilitate common commands:
-  - `visualizer`: Launches the SuMa visualizer.
   - `labeler`: Launches the Point Labeler tool.
 - The `run.bash` script launches the Docker container with appropriate configurations for GUI display and volume mounts.